dentarg/auth0-blog/_posts/2016-11-29-how-saml-authentication-works.markdown

 This is the process flow:

- 1. The user tries to log into **Zagadat** from a browser
+ 1. The user tries to log in to **Zagadat** from a browser
  2.  **Zagadat** responds by generating a SAML request

     ![Typical SAML request](https://cdn.auth0.com/blog/samlrequestzg.png)
     _Example of a SAML request_

- 3. The browser redirects the user to a SSO URL, **Auth0**
+ 3. The browser redirects the user to an SSO URL, **Auth0**
- 4. **Auth0** parses the SAML request, authenticates the user(this could be either via username and password or even a two-factor authentication, if the user is already authenticated on auth0, this step will be skipped) and generates a SAML response
+ 4. **Auth0** parses the SAML request, authenticates the user (this could be via username and password or even a two-factor authentication; if the user is already authenticated on auth0, this step will be skipped) and generates a SAML response

     ![Typical SAML response](https://cdn.auth0.com/blog/SAMLResponse.png)
     _Example of a SAML response_

  5. **Auth0** returns the encoded SAML response to the browser
  6. The browser sends the SAML response to **Zagadat** for verification
- 7. If the verification is successful, user will be logged in to **Zagadat** and granted access to all the various resources.
+ 7. If the verification is successful, the user will be logged in to **Zagadat** and granted access to all the various resources

 ![Process flow diagram](https://cdn.auth0.com/blog/saml-process-flow-diagram.png)
 _Process Flow diagram_

 Note the attributes that are highlighted in the SAML request and response.
-Find below a little glossary of these parameters:
+Here's a little glossary of these parameters:

 * **ID:** Newly generated number for identification
 * **IssueInstant:** Timestamp to indicate the time it was generated
-* **AssertionConsumerServiceURL:** The SAML URL interface of the service provider, where the Identity Provider sends the authentication token.
+* **AssertionConsumerServiceURL:** The SAML URL interface of the service provider, where the Identity provider sends the authentication token.
-* **Issuer:** The name(identity) of the Service Provider
+* **Issuer:** The name (identity) of the service provider
 * **InResponseTo:** The ID of the SAML request that this response belongs to
-* **Recipient:** The name(identity) of the Service Provider
+* **Recipient:** The name (identity) of the service provider

 ## Aside: SAML Authentication with Auth0